blockadeio/cloud_node/README.rst

 - **/<optional_db_route>/send-events**: Processes events collected from the browser using Blockade
 - **/admin/add-user**: Add users to the local installation in order to contribute
 - **/admin/add-indicators**: Add indicators to the database from the toolbench_.
+- **/admin/get-events**: Get saved events from the database

-For more documentation, including CURL samples, see the wiki_.
+For more documentation, including CURL samples, start the server and browse it.

 .. _toolbench: https://github.com/blockadeio/analyst_toolbench
 .. _wiki: https://github.com/blockadeio/cloud_node/wiki/Endpoints